Xyleninae

 (NCBI-index: 1.869734)

 A characteristic feature of the Lunar Underwing (Agrochola lunosa) is the dark crescent-shaped central spot on the whitish, mottled hindwing.
-This also distinguishes this owlet moth from the similar Beaded Chestnut (Agrochola lychnidis) which has a brown hindwing where the central spot is missing.
-The forewing of the Lunar Underwing has a straight costa which tapers narrow but has a blunt apex.
-The ground color is very variable and varies from very light yellow-brown to very dark brownish-grey.
-Both the transverse lines and the veins are light in color and visible.
+This also distinguishes this owlet moth from the similar Beaded Chestnut (Agrochola lychnidis), which has a brown hindwing where the central spot is missing.
+The forewing of the Lunar Underwing has a straight costa, which tapers narrowly but has a blunt apex.
+The ground colour is very variable and varies from very light yellow-brown to very dark brownish-grey.
+Both the transverse lines and the veins are light in colour and visible.
 The wavy line consists of a series of black spots and ends close to the costa via a kink in two black arrow spots.
-The kidney- and oval mark are quite large, slightly rimmed, and filled dark.
-The flying period in one generation is from mid-August to mid-October and the wingspan is 32-38mm.
+The kidney- and oval marks are pretty large, slightly rimmed, and filled dark.
+The flying period in one generation is from mid-August to mid-October, and the wingspan is 32-38mm.
 Host plant: Various grasses.
 Dutch name: Maansikkeluil.
 Frisian name:

 Flying period: